-- F. Each patient in a SNF bed shall be seen by a Member at least once during a thirty (30) day period and in accordance with the patient's needs.
-This Member shall designate an alternative Member to contact for regular or emergency care when the admitting Member is not available. - G. When a patient is transferred from one Clinical Service (Service) to another Clinical Service, all of the following must occur: - i.
-Medical Staff Members on both the transferring and the receiving Services approve the transfer and agree upon the ongoing role, if applicable, of the transferring Service. - ii.
-A transfer note describing the patient's condition completed by the transferring service shall accompany the patient to the receiving Service. - iii.
-A Member of record for the receiving Service shall be identified. - iv.
+- i.
+Medical Staff Members on both the transferring and the receiving Services approve the transfer and agree upon the ongoing role, if applicable, of the transferring Service, and - ii.
+AThe transferring service records a transfer note describingthat summarizes the the patient's condition completed and hospital course has been recorded by the transferring service shall accompany the patient to before the receiving Service transfer occurs; and - iii.
+A Member of record for the receiving Service shall be identified. - i.
 All orders shall be rewritten upon transfer to the receiving Service. - H. The Patient Rights and Responsibilities, as detailed in the Hospital Administrative Policy and Procedure No. 16.04, shall be observed by all Members of the Medical Staff. - I. All research involving human subjects shall be subject to the policies and regulations of the University's Committee on Human Research.
+Institutional Review Board (IRB).